 Gambling in Massachusetts began in 1971 when the state lottery was introduced.
 This was the only legal form of gambling until 2011 when the Expanded Gaming Act was introduced.
 This legalized the building of three land-based casinos.
 These were built in 2015, 2018, and 2019, making the state’s gambling industry quite young.
 Online casinos remain unregulated because of this.

-Horse racing is the only legal form of sports betting in Massachusetts.
+Horse racing is legal in Massachusetts.
 Greyhound betting was legal until the Massachusetts Greyhound Protection Act banned it in 2009.
 Lawmakers started pushing for sports betting legalization in 2021 when the House passed House Bill 3974 with a vote of 156-3.

 FAQ